 Taiwanese director Hou Hsiao-Hsien has had a banner year, with Cannes’ best director prize under his belt and a stint on the Venice jury.
 He talks to Damon Wise about The Assassin.

-Find out who are the hottest upcoming producers from around the world.
+Find out who are the hottest upcoming agents from around the world.

 LaBeouf will play John McEnroe in forthcoming tennis rivalry film Borg/McEnroe.

 Gallagher is here with director Mat Whitecross (pictured) to promote the forthcoming Oasis doc, now titled Supersonic.

 Paddy Considine-starring boxing drama will promo screen at Cannes.